anshuldec7/WebCrawler/README.md

 # Web Crawler
-__Java Application for Crawling the Web with a given URL up to a given maximum number of pages implementing BFS__

 *Note: I have removed my RDS database credential although you can create your own and replace your username and passowrd at line 15 and 16 in file [DBConnection.java](https://github.com/anshuldec7/WebCrawler/blob/master/Crawler/src/com/crawler/DBConnection.java):*